A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Preliminaries

 \subsubsection{Quasi-Q-set}

-An $\omega$-limit (resp. $\alpha$-limit) set of a point is a quasi-Q-set if it intersects an essential closed transversal infinitely many times.
+Recall the quasi-Q-set as follows. \begin{definition} The $\omega$-limit (resp. $\alpha$-limit) set of a point is a {\bf quasi-Q-set} if it intersects an essential closed transversal infinitely many times. \end{definition}

+Quasi-Q-sets are topologically characterized in Proposition~\ref{prop:ch_qqset}.
 Note that a quasi-Q-set need not be arcwise-connected.
-In fact, one can obtain a quasi-Q-set that is not arcwise-connected by replacing a trivial flow box of a point of an exceptional minimal set by a flow box as in Figure~\ref{NAC}.

-Moreover, quasi-Q-set is not Q-set in general (see an example in \S~\ref{ex01}).
+In fact, Hastings constructed an attractor of a flow on $\R^2$ which is homeomorphic to a Warsaw circle but is not an $\omega$-limit set \cite[Example 3.3]{Hastings1979PB}.
+By modifying the construction of a Warsaw circle, one can obtain a quasi-Q-set that is not arcwise-connected by replacing a trivial flow box of a point of an exceptional minimal set with a flow box as in Figure~\ref{NAC} (see details \S~\ref{ex00}).
+Moreover, quasi-Q-set is not a Q-set in general (see an example in \S~\ref{ex01}).
 Conversely, we will show that a Q-set is a quasi-Q-set(see Lemma~\ref{preQ}).
-On the other hand, if $v$ has at most finitely many singular points, then a quasi-Q-set is a Q-set (see Lemma~\ref{q-Q}).
-We have the following observation.
+On the other hand, if $v$ has at most countably many singular points, then a quasi-Q-set is a Q-set (see Lemma~\ref{q-Q}).
+In addition, we have the following observation.

-\begin{lemma} Any locally dense quasi-Q-set is a Q-set.
+\begin{lemma} Any locally dense quasi-Q-set of a flow on a surface is a Q-set.
 In particular, any quasi-Q-set which intersecting a locally dense orbit is a Q-set. \end{lemma}